 Both the "Plc Section" basis and the "Group Section" basis are determined in accordance with the relevant version of the Trust Deed and Rules (as amended) that applies to particular members.
-Under the version of the Rules in place as at 30 September 2015, pensions are increased with effect from 1 October in line with the proportionate increase in the Government's Index of Retail Prices during the year ending in the preceding August.
+Under the Rules pensions are increased with effect from 1 October in line with the proportionate increase in the Government's Index of Retail Prices during the year ending in the preceding August.
 For the Group Section basis only, increases are capped at 5% per year.
 Deferred pensions have increased in accordance with the Scheme's Trust Deed and Rules.

-Pensions in payment as at 30 September 2016 were increased on 1 October 2016 by 1.8% for the Plc section and 1.8% for the Group section (in line with RPI for the year to August 2016).
-Pensions in payment as at 30 September 2017 were increased on 1 October 2017 by 3.9% for the Plc section and 3.9% for the Group section (in line with RPI for the year to August 2017).
-There were no discretionary increases.
+Pensions in payment as at 30 September 2017 were increased on 1 October 2017 by 3.9% for the Plc section and 3.9% for the Group section (in line with RPI for the year August 2017).
+Pensions In payment as at 30 September 2018 were increased on 1 October 2018 by 3.5% for the Plc section and 3.5% for the Group section (in line with RPI for the year to August 2018).